'After the Flight 93 Election' by Michael Anton

 Rush Limbaugh picked it up and ran with it, reading the entire essay on the air.
 Ambivalent conservatives jumped on the Trump train.
 Trump took the White House.
 And that's the story of the essay that launched a presidency.

-OK, perhaps the essay did not directly secure Trump's victory, but the deeply vindictive critiques that erupted (and continue to flare up) over 'Flight 93' suggest that the essay really did matter: in cracking elite conservatism's mesmeric hold over the right and in signaling the seemingly overnight decline in relevance of its name brand influencers.
+OK, perhaps Decius did not directly secure Trump's victory, but the deeply vindictive critiques that erupted (and continue to flare up) over 'Flight 93' suggest that the essay really did matter: in cracking elite conservatism's mesmeric hold over the right and in signaling the seemingly overnight decline in relevance of its name brand influencers.

 Following a stint as deputy assistant to President Trump, Michael Anton (the artist formerly known Publius Decius Mus) fleshes out his 'Flight 93' thinking in After the Flight 93 Election: The Vote that Saved America and What We Still Have to Lose.
 Drawing on "the foundational principles of the American and Western traditions", Anton serves his never-Trump critics what he describes as a "positive" vision for Trumpism.